 If your scores were sent to the University of Maryland, College Park, confirm that the first, middle and last names indicated on your test are the same as those used on your application.
 Different spellings can result in scores not matching with application files.

-If you have confirmed both of these details and still have questions, please email us.
+If after you have confirmed both of these details you still have questions, please email us.

 Q: If I submit new test scores and/or application materials after the deadline I am applying for, will they be reviewed with the rest of my application?